How Much Protein Do You Really Need?

 Why Protein Matters

-If your goal is to look, feel, and perform like an athlete, getting protein right is the foundation.
+If your goal is to look, feel, and perform like an athlete, getting protein right is essential.

 Absolute vs. Relative Protein Needs

-• Someone with more lean mass (muscle tissue) has higher absolute protein needs to support recovery and maintenance.
+Someone with more lean mass has higher absolute protein needs to support recovery and tissue maintenance.
+Two people of the same weight but with very different body compositions (one lean, one with higher body fat) will not need the same protein intake.

-👉 A better guide: Use body weight ranges, but adjust upward if you’re very lean or carry significant muscle mass.
+A better guide: use body weight ranges as a starting point, but adjust upward if you’re very lean or carry significant muscle mass.

-• Preserves lean tissue: Higher protein intake protects muscle mass when the body is in a calorie deficit.
+• Preserves lean tissue: Higher protein intake protects muscle during calorie deficits.

-• Helps recovery: Even with less total fuel, your muscles still need raw material to repair.
+• Aids recovery: Even with less total fuel, your muscles still need raw materials to repair.

-Rule of thumb: Aim for the higher end of your protein range during fat loss (0.9–1.2 g per pound).
+Aim for the higher end of your range (0.9–1.2 g per pound) during fat loss phases.

-• Anchor your plate with protein.
-Build meals around chicken, fish, eggs, beans, tofu, or Greek yogurt.
+Build meals around protein-rich sources like chicken, fish, eggs, Greek yogurt, beans, or tofu.

 The Bottom Line